-Evergreen plants are invaluable in any garden, providing structure, colour and interest right through the year.
+Evergreen plants and shrubs are invaluable in any garden, providing structure, colour and interest right through the year.

 They’re great for formal or informal hedges, providing the perfect backdrop for your border plants.
-But many evergreens are beautiful plants in their own right, so we’ve chosen 10 of our favourites to inspire you.
+Many evergreens are beautiful plants in their own right, providing colour and interest throughout the year.

 More on growing evergreens: